cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 databases.

 !!!
 Warning
-    Before utilizing these commands, it is essential to have a comprehensive understanding of both the capabilities and limitations of PostgreSQL's native logical replication system.
+    Before using these commands, it is essential to have a comprehensive understanding of both the capabilities and limitations of PostgreSQL's native logical replication system.
+    In particular, be mindful of the [logical replication restrictions](https://www.postgresql.org/docs/current/logical-replication-restrictions.html).

-In addition to subscription management, we provide a helpful command for synchronizing all sequences from the source.
+In addition to subscription management, we provide a helpful command for synchronizing all sequences from the source cluster.
 While its applicability may vary, this command can be particularly useful in scenarios involving major upgrades or data import from remote servers.

 #### Creating a new subscription